 It comes from a place of service and genuinely wanting to give value which he does in spades.
 He could easily charge for the free courses he offers.

-I am currently part way through his SEO course which has got a ton of content including keyword research, on and offline SEO, content marketing, supercharging content, link building and developing a brand.
-He also has an ECommerce course which I don’t doubt will be of a similar high quality.
+I am currently part way through his SEO course which has got a ton of content including keyword research, on and offline SEO, content marketing, supercharging content, link building, and developing a brand.
+He also has an ECommerce course which I don’t doubt will be of similar high quality.

 His keyword tool, Ubersuggest, will give you literally hundreds of suggestions for keywords in the key ideas section that you can download for free!
 I only discovered this today when I needed to improve my keyword selection for a Google Ad campaign I was running.